 You need to find out how much is left to pay on your current mortgage.
-If you’re unsure yourself, your mortgage adviser will be able to tell you the exact figure.
+If you’re unsure, your mortgage adviser or lender will be able to tell you the exact figure.
 Once you know the amount, you will know exactly how much you need to remortgage for and can work out what your repayments could be.

 How soon can you remortgage?

 The common question we get asked is: ‘how soon can I remortgage?’
 There is no set answer to this question.
 Technically, you can switch mortgage products any time you wish, however switching before your current deal has ended could mean you have to pay an early repayment charge.